What are the ADS service policies at IU?

 ADS general service policies

 Every student, faculty member, and staff member on all eight IU campuses is eligible for an ADS account.
-UIPO creates user accounts that are unique for each of the 130,000 users across all eight campuses.
-Users who have IUPUI or IU Bloomington domain accounts have ADS accounts generated for them automatically, and the passphrases are synchronized with their Network ID passphrases.
+UITS creates a unique user account for each user on every IU campus.

 ADS computer accounts

-To minimize the number of unused computer objects within the Active Directory, the following will occur:
+To minimize the number of unused computer objects within the Active Directory:

-Computerscontainer, UITS will compile a report of all accounts that have remained inactive for more than 90 days.
-OU administrators may contact LSP Services to get access to the list.
+• For computer accounts outside the Computers container, UITS will compile a report of all accounts that have remained inactive for more than 90 days.
+OU administrators may You do not have sufficient permission to view this document. (requires authentication) to get access to the list.

 ADS schema extensions